SPC120/university/applied-developer-course/lab1-introduction-to-oci/intro-to-oci.md

 ## Introduction

-This lab will introduce you to Oracle Cloud Infrastructure (OCI).
+This lab will introduce you to Oracle Cloud Infrastructure (OCI), and take you through the console and cover a few of the foundational services that are frequently used with IaaS and PaaS services.
+You will also create a Virtual Cloud Network and spin up a compute instance and install and access a web server on that instance.

 [](youtube:a6Jm7lYaCWI)